101shaan/Bract/LANGUAGE_SPEC.md

 <a name="syntactic-grammar"></a>
 ## 2. Syntactic Grammar

-Prism uses an LL(*) grammar amenable to deterministic parsing with limited backtracking.
+Bract uses an LL(*) grammar amenable to deterministic parsing with limited backtracking.
 The grammar is provided here in abridged EBNF; Appendix A contains the full set.

 ```